adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 all else fixed.
 (Cunningham, 2020) So, if something else is changing, we need to control for that change.

-### Below I am showing you “Table 4” from the researchers’ paper.
+### Below I am showing you "Table 4" from the researchers' paper.
 Just focus on the first column of the table.
 Can you describe the model being estimated here?
 What is the conclusion?

 ![](https://raw.githubusercontent.com/bmagalhaes/ECO395M-HW3/master/HW3_1_files/3.2-table2.png)